7 Goof-Ups You're Making with Olive Oil

 - 6 Months ago

-All of us know that extra-virgin olive oil is very good for the body.
+All of us know that extra-virgin olive oil (EVOO) is very good for the body.
 It contains healthy fats, antioxidants, and moreover, tastes amazing.
-It is also one of the most commonly used oils.
+It is gaining popularity due to its health benefits and has become one of the most commonly used oils.
 However, sadly, most people don’t know much about it yet.
 Here is a list of the top goof-ups people make when using olive oil:

-- Buying Plastic or Clear Glass Bottles- Oxygen and sunlight are the two biggest enemies of extra-virgin olive oil.
+1. Buying Plastic or Clear Glass Bottles- Oxygen and sunlight are the two biggest enemies of extra-virgin olive oil.
 So if you’re purchasing plastic or clear glass bottles, your oil is definitely going to be in trouble.
-When light comes in contact with the oil, it gets rancid and turns useless.
+When light comes in contact with the oil, it gets begins to get rancid.
 Here on, go for bottles that are dark-green or brown in color.

-- Evaluating the Oil’s Quality by its Color- Many people look for color as an indication of quality.
+3. Evaluating the Oil’s Quality by its Color- Many people look for color as an indication of quality.
 The color of the oil just indicates when the olives were harvested and pressed and not quality.
+The colors can range from anywhere from vibrant green to soft golden yellow.
 So don’t avoid the golden-yellow colored oil only because it looks different from what you are expecting.

-- Cooking with Robust Oils- More robust, delicate oils should not be exposed to heat at all in order to protect their flavor and quality.
-Use these oils only as finishing oils in cold salads, pastas, and bruschettas.
+6. Cooking with Robust EVOO - More robust, delicate oils should not be exposed to heat at all in order to protect their aromatic properties, flavor and quality.
+Use these oils only as finishing oils in cold salads, pastas, and bruschetta’s.

-- Storing the Oil for Long Periods- Have you stored a king-sized bottle of olive oil for years?
+7. Storing the Oil for Long Periods- Have you stored a king-sized bottle of olive oil for years?
 Never repeat it again!
-The shelf-life of extra-virgin olive oil is 24 months and an over-stayed bottle would have lost all its health benefits and flavor.
+The shelf-life of extra-virgin olive oil is 24 months and an over-stayed bottle would lose all its health benefits and flavor.